exoplatform/exo-documentation/docs/Security.rst

 With value **None**, when a request is done on eXo Server, there is no verification on the referer.
 The cookies is used.
-For example, if a user receives a malicious email, containing a link forged to call a REST endpoint altering data, like deleting a space, changing a permission, etc.. if the user has a valid session on eXo, when he clicks on the link, the session cookie would be used and the request would executed on his behalf.
-It is a
+For example, if a user receives a malicious email, containing a link forged to call a REST endpoint altering data, like deleting a space, changing a permission, etc.. if the user has a valid session on eXo, clicking the link would alter data on their behalf.
+It is a CSRF attack.
-CSRF attack.

 With value **Strict**; when a request arrives on the eXo server, the referer is verified.
 If the referer has a different